Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 4. Repeat step 2-3 for the remaining views within the Solution Tiles folder.

-CHECKING THE UPDATED OMS DASHBOARD
+## CHECKING THE UPDATED OMS DASHBOARD
 1. To access the OMS dashboard, go back to the resource in the log analytics section, and click on OMS workspace.
 2. From there, click OMS portal, which should open a new tab and display the views currently uploaded to OMS.

-THINGS TO NOTE:
-- Currently, this documentation of the OMS integration with azure stack supports seeing 2 azure stack clouds in a single workspace.
-- The data queries from the last 15 minutes, so if no data is showing, reupload data to OMS via running the MultAzsOMSScript from an elevated powershell in your host machine, wait 3 minutes, and refresh the dashboard.

 # Power BI

 ## Prerequisites
-1. OMS workspace with latest Log Analytics Update.
-The OMS to Power BI connector requires the optional OMS Log Analytics update.
-For instructions on how to update, see https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-log-search-upgrade.
-2. PowerBI Desktop.
+1. PowerBI Desktop.
 To download, see here: https://powerbi.microsoft.com/en-us/downloads/
-3. Usage data already piped up to your OMS workspace.
+2. Usage data already piped up to your OMS workspace.

 ## Installation Steps